arnavg115/PTsearcher2.0/README.md

 python app.py
 ```

-**note you may have to change the python to python3 and pip to pip3.*
+**note you may have to change python to python3 and pip to pip3.*